 What Is It?

-Also referred to as a hand blender, an immersion blender is a handheld kitchen device that makes puree food or blend ingredients to liquids.
+Also referred to as a hand blender, an immersion blender is a handheld kitchen device that makes puree food or blend ingredients into liquids.
 An immersion blender has cutting blades located at the end of its shaft.

 On the other end is an electric motor that drives the blades in a revolving manner while blending.
 The side with the blades is what you immerse into the bowl containing ingredients hence the word immersion blender.

 A hand mixer is an electric handheld device that mixes ingredients, whether wet or dry.
 You should plug it into a power outlet for it to work.
-It comprises of two metal beaters on one end and a handle plus a motor on the other end.
+It comprises two metal beaters on one end and a handle plus a motor on the other end.
 There are buttons to control speed and another one to eject the mixing blades.

 Adjust the speed using the buttons to mix several food ingredients.
 Since it gets power from an electric wall outlet, it is more powerful than an immersion blender.
 When you compare the size of the immersion blender Vs hand mixer, a hand mixer is bigger.